 Fun Facts About the Porsche 911 SC

-2. Porsche originally planned to end 911 production after the SC, replacing it with the 928.
+- Porsche originally planned to end 911 production after the SC, replacing it with the 928.
+The 911 SC headlights, with their classic round profile, became symbolic of an era when simplicity defined the 911 exterior.

-4. A 911 SC won the 1979 Monte Carlo Rally in the hands of Björn Waldegård.
-Though far less powerful than later Turbo S cars, the SC offered a more approachable balance of performance and reliability.
+- A 911 SC won the 1979 Monte Carlo Rally in the standard coupe body with its classic round headlights in the hands of Björn Waldegård.
+Though far less powerful than later Turbo S cars, the SC offered a more approachable balance of power and reliability.

 Frequently Asked Questions (FAQs)